michael-0brien/cryojax/docs/api/simulator/structure.md

 # Modeling cryo-EM structures

 There are many different data representations of biological structures for cryo-EM, including atomic models, voxel maps, and neural network representations.
 The optimal representation to use depends on the user's needs.
 Therefore, CryoJAX supports a variety of structure representations as well as a modeling interface for creating new representations downstream.
-More generally, cryoJAX implements *maps* to structures, .
+More generally, cryoJAX implements *functions* of structures via the core `AbstractStructureParameterisation` class.
 This page discusses how to use this interface and documents the structures included in the library.

 ## Core base classes

-???+ abstract "`cryojax.simulator.AbstractStructureMapping`"
+???+ abstract "`cryojax.simulator.AbstractStructureParameterisation`"
-    ::: cryojax.simulator.AbstractStructureMapping
+    ::: cryojax.simulator.AbstractStructureParameterisation
         options:
             members:
-                - map_to_structure
+                - evaluate

 ???+ abstract "`cryojax.simulator.AbstractStructureRepresentation`"